utopia-rise/godot-kotlin-jvm/docs/src/doc/getting-started/gradle.md

 ![Attach Node Script](../assets/img/attach.png)

 !!! note ""
-    You can only use newly created classes after you have built them!
+    As kotlin is a compiled language, you can only use newly created classes after you have built them!
 Otherwise Godot cannot find them.

 ## Configuring dependencies
 You can use almost the whole jvm ecosystem.
 Just add a dependency like you would in a normal java based project in the `build.gradle.kts`: